fixxit/MoknJ/README.md

 * Template consists out of multiple fields, which can be saved.
 (Showed in red box of screen shot)
 * Name of field to be displayed on the page.
 (Shown in green box of screen shot)
 * Field Type consists out of few types namely text, number, date, monetary.
+(Shown in blue box of screen shot)
 * Field Index, the index of the field on the view of the template.
-(Shown in blue box of screen shot)
+(Showed in red box of screen shot)
 * Drop down fields are fields which have multiple values.
 These fields are displayed as you guessed a drop down...
 * Templates also have behavior (Asset, Employee) assigned to them.